foss-for-synopsys-dwc-arc-processors/embarc_mli/README.md

 ## ARC Processors

 Main target platforms for embARC MLI Library are ARC processors.
 The specific processor family is determined by *.tcf file provided for library configuration.
 It is highly recommended to use embARC MLI 2.0 for VPX processor only.
 EM/HS targets are not properly tested and optimized.
-You can use [embARC MLI 1.1](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli/releases/tag/Release_1.1).
+You can use [embARC MLI 1.1](https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_mli/releases/tag/Release_1.1) instead.

 embARC MLI Library build for ARC processors requires [MetaWare Development Tools](https://www.synopsys.com/dw/ipdir.php?ds=sw_metaware) (MWDT) version 2021.03 and higher.